-Students complete the MA in Management in four terms.
+Students complete the MA in Management program in four to six semesters.
 During your first semester you’ll complete core courses and propose your research question, while developing and enhancing key project management skills.
 The second semester will develop your quantitative and qualitative skills necessary for designing your research, while enhancing consulting and other managerial skills.
 The final two semesters are dedicated to completing your major research project.

 Meet our students

 Applicants must meet the following requirements to be considered for admission:

 Undergraduate degree (4-year honours degree or equivalent) with a minimum 70% average.
 For applicants who do not hold an undergraduate degree with a strong emphasis in either the accounting and/or management fields, additional prerequisites or academic upgrading may be required.

 Applicants to the Accounting stream must also have completed the CPA Preparatory Courses.

 Applicants who completed their studies outside of Canada need to have their academic credentials in accounting assessed through CPA Ontario.
 This is due to the nature of the accounting classes offered, which require the CPA Preparatory courses as specific pre-requisites.
 Instructions for transcript assessment can be found on CPA's website.